binhe-lab/binhe-lab-pub/README.md

 This website is based on <http://bedford.io> ([GitHub repo](https://github.com/blab/blotter)) with modifications made by [Rasi Subramanium](http://rasilab.org).
 I further customized the site by incorporating elements from the [hugo-academic theme](https://themes.gohugo.io/academic/).

+## Setup the system (Mac OS)
+- Ruby version is specified in the `.ruby-version` file and the gems versions in the `Gemfile.lock`.
+- Don't use the system ruby.
+I used to use `rbenv` to manage different ruby versions.
+Here
 ## Build site

 To build the website locally, clone the repo with: